forbconly/Family/family_data.md

 •	Cousin to: Raghav, Nandini, Ananya, Shantanu, Shanaya, Vaidik, Naitik, Atharva Key Facts:
 •	The only family member born outside India.
 •	Currently studying in school in New Delhi.
+•	Throws so many tantrum while having meals that sometimes it is said that he can remain empty stomach for days and extract energy from air.
 Personality: [No specific personality traits mentioned in the original document]
 ---Person Ends---